lexandro/dockery/README.md

 - Add: also add tooltips to these items on all views

 0.5.0
+- Review: redesign the container logs view... drastically
-- Fix: make it more responsive
+- Review: make it more responsive

 0.5.1
 - Add: option to show containers logs as formatted/raw
 - Fix: TTY terminal doubling characters in some cases.